What a WGST major prepares you to do

 Many career opportunities exist for people with an understanding of women's, gender, and sexuality issues.
 There is growing demand in the professions of business, law, medicine, public administration, social work, teaching, counseling, and government service for expertise on gender issues.

-Business: Businesses and corporations are increasingly concerned with women's issues such as sexual harassment, flex-time, parental leave, pay equity, and equal employment opportunities.
-Majoring in Women's, Gender and Sexuality Studies particularly helps professionals in these fields to learn how male/female interactions affect the business environment, to gain an understanding of federal, state, and local equal opportunity legislation, and to explore differences in women's and men's managerial styles.
-Graduates of women’s, gender and sexuality studies programs are increasingly being used as consultants in industry, higher education, insurance companies, and personnel firms.
+Business: Businesses and corporations are increasingly addressing issues such as workplace conduct, flexible scheduling, parental leave, pay equity, and equal employment opportunities.
+A degree in Women's, Gender, and Sexuality Studies equips professionals with skills to understand how interpersonal dynamics influence the business environment, interpret relevant legislation, and explore diverse leadership and management styles.
+Graduates often work as consultants in industries such as higher education, insurance, and human resources.

-Medicine and Health Care: Majoring in Women's, Gender and Sexuality Studies helps professionals in these fields to explore sexist biases in research methods and treatment, and gain an understanding of the common concerns experienced by female clients.
-Graduates of women’s, gender and sexuality studies programs find employment as doctors and nurses, health service supervisors, health education and health counseling, and women’s health care.
+Medicine and Health Care: Majoring in Women's, Gender, and Sexuality Studies equips professionals in these fields with tools to critically examine research methods and treatment practices, while also gaining insight into the specific concerns often experienced by clients.
+Graduates of Women's, Gender, and Sexuality Studies programs find employment as doctors, nurses, health service supervisors, health educators, health counselors, and in roles within women's health care.

 Students who have graduated with degrees in Women's, Gender and Sexuality Studies nationwide report a variety of post-graduation occupations.
 The following list was compiled based on an article by Amber E. Kinser ("What Can You DO with a Women's Studies Major?"), published in Women's Studies Program Administrator's Handbook, by the National Women's Studies Association (2006).
 Below are some of the occuptions listed in Kinser's article: